Research Mentors Program

 - The Mentoring Spectrum

 - Mentoring for Team Building and Interdisciplinary Research

 - Mentoring for Management and Motivation of Staff

 - Women Research Leaders and Equity in Mentoring

 - Program Wrap Up

 How to Apply

-For general queries regarding the Research Mentors Program, and for assistance in applying for the program, please contact:
+For general queries regarding the Research Mentors Program, and for assistance in applying for the program once applications open, please contact:

 Dr Sylvia Schaffarczyk